guillermo-carrasco/bcbio-nextgen-deploy/README.md

 And the script will checkout for this commit before installing.

+#### Notes
+If you don't want to run the test suite after the installation, you can specify this:

+    python deploy_non_root.py --no-tests install

 ### Uninstall

 To *completely* uninstall the pipeline and all its configuration files/directories execute: